svthiery/synonym-frontend/README.md

 ![Homepage](https://user-images.githubusercontent.com/70274658/111839957-0565cf00-88d2-11eb-9ef3-80e0bddb828c.gif)

 On the game play page, a user will be presented with a keyword and a list of anagrams (scrambled versions) of the synonyms of that word.
 The user types guesses into the guess form.
-Correct guesses will appear in green in the "Found Words" section.
+Correct guesses will appear in green text in the "Found Words" section, and each correct guess will trigger a positive audio sound effect.

 ![Guess_one_word](https://user-images.githubusercontent.com/70274658/111840232-74dbbe80-88d2-11eb-9aad-8af633888a64.gif)

-If a user guesses an incorrect word, they will hear a "wrong answer" beep, and see the text "Not a valid word" in red.
+If a user guesses an incorrect word, they will hear a negative audio sound effect, and see the text "Not a valid word" in red.

 ![Wrong_guess](https://user-images.githubusercontent.com/70274658/111840312-9472e700-88d2-11eb-8306-650dc0601edf.gif)

 A user can make guesses verbally by clicking on the microphone button.
-The app will convert the user's verbal guess to text in the guess form.
+The app will convert the user's verbal guess to text in the guess form, and automatically submit the guess.

 ![Microphone_guess](https://user-images.githubusercontent.com/70274658/111840414-bf5d3b00-88d2-11eb-835e-8849caf4002b.gif)